temporalio/documentation/docs/server-versions-dependencies.md

 All versions of Temporal require that [Go v1.15+](https://golang.org/dl/) is installed in the environment.

+## Temporal Versioning and Support Policy

+All of Temporal's releases abide by [semver](https://semver.org/), but here we detail the precise upgrade paths and support we offer:

+- We define maintenance support as continuing to release critical bugfixes — related to security, preventing data loss, reliability — for previously published minor and major versions, whenever they are found.
+- **For Temporal Server OSS**
+    - We will publish incremental upgrade guides for each minor and major version
+        - This also includes specifying what dependency upgrades we test for (e.g. from Cassandra 3.0 to 3.11)
+    - We will offer maintenance support of the last 3 **minor** versions post release
+        - In other words, we will not backport patches beyond the previous 3 minor versions for free
+    - We will offer maintenance support of **major** versions for at least 12 months after GA release, and provide at least 6 months' notice before EOL/deprecating support
+- **For Temporal Cloud**
+    - We will automatically upgrade all customers to the latest minor versions
+    - We will offer maintenance support of major versions for at least 18 months after GA release, and provide at least 6 months' notice before EOL/deprecating support

+This versioning policy is intended to serve as a minimum promise to the many customers who rely on us for their critical business operations.
+If you have any further questions on specifics, please do not hesitate to reach out via community or customer channels.

 ## Dependencies

 Temporal offers official support for, and is tested against, dependencies with the exact versions described below.